jfmonteil/Pentaho-Google-Sheet-Plugin/README.md

 Appends the lines **without the header** to an existing spreadsheet.
 This is incompatible with the *create* option below.

 * Create sheet if it does not exist checkbox :
-If the checkbox is checked then if the Spreadsheet Key spécified in the field Spreadsheet key does not exist it will create a new spreadsheet within the service account drive (note that this account has no UI)
+If the checkbox is checked then if the Spreadsheet Key specified in the field Spreadsheet key does not exist it will create a new spreadsheet within the service account drive (note that this account has no UI)

 * Share with email :
 That is why the Share with user email field let’s you specify the email of a user who will get full rights on the freshly created file.

+* Domain Wise Permission :
+Enables to share with your whole domain (if configured in Google Drive).
+For security concerns I share only with READ rights.

 ![enter image description here](https://raw.githubusercontent.com/jfmonteil/Pentaho-Google-Sheet-Plugin/master/screenshots/PentahoGoogleSheetOut-Spreadsheet.png)

 All steps inbound fields are written in the output file